Lorbrand/SSGS-JS/README.md

 # Sensor Seal Gateway Server
 The Sensor Seal Gateway Server (SSGS) Node.js Module allows you to create a customized Sensor Seal Gateway Server that can perform customized processing of Sensor Seal measurements.

+## Protocols
+- [x] SSGSCP: Supported
+- [ ] WebSocket Secure (WSS): Future support planned

 ## Installing
-Ensure you have Node.js version 14 or later installed and then follow the steps below:
+Ensure you have Node.js (preferred) or Deno installed and then follow the steps below:
-1. Create a package
+1. Navgate to a new folder and create a new package for your server
    ```
    npm init
    ```